cloudnationblog/blog/_posts/2023-04-08-aws-parameter-store.md

 [boto3 SSM Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ssm.html)

-### Parameter Store with AWS CLI
+### AWS CLI

-The same result as the above python function can be achieved by running the following shell commands:
+This example shows how to retrieve a parameter value using the AWS CLI.
+This is useful if you need to retrieve a parameter value from the command line or from a shell script.

 ```shell
 $parameterPath="parameter1"